-UPDATE: The Sewtionary is going to be a real published book!
-Read the announcement post here for more info, with links to pre-order!
+UPDATE: The Sewtionary is now a real published book!

 As I post on different sewing techniques, I’ll add a link to this page here.
 This way, they won’t get buried in the archives!
 This is an easy place to check for information to solve your sewing mysteries.